soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E1A_Setup-Protege_en.md

 Some of you may already have experience with ontology editors or Protégé, while others may be using them for the first time.
 You may also be working with either **Protégé Desktop** or **WebProtégé**.

-This short activation helps you:
+This short activation helps us to...

 - reflect on your previous experience with Protégé,
 - decide which version of Protégé you will use,